CCAT: Mod-Cam Readout Overview and Flexible Stripline Performance: Crosstalk

 \subsection{Crosstalk Measurement Results}

-Warm S21 measurements of the various configurations are shown in Fig. \ref{fig:crosstalk}, with labels corresponding to connections designated in the labeling scheme in Fig. \ref{fig:pcb_picture}.
-The results demonstrate that the stripline alone is not the dominant source of crosstalk in the readout chain, with inter-channel crosstalk 50~dB or more below transmission, meeting project requirements.
-The middle panel of Fig. \ref{fig:crosstalk} isolates the source of crosstalk in the readout chain to the custom transition PCBs; in this configuration, chains 2, 4, and 6 share the same PCB and show elevated crosstalk, up to 30~dB above those combinations that do not share a PCB.
-The level of crosstalk is also correlated with physical spacing on the transition PCB, with closer traces observing higher pickup; this accounts for the elevated level of the ``$\mathrm{6I\_4O}$" measurement relative to the ``$\mathrm{6I\_2O}$" measurement.
+Warm S21 measurements of the configurations are shown in Fig. \ref{fig:crosstalk}, with labels corresponding to connections designated in the labeling scheme in Fig. \ref{fig:pcb_picture}.
+The results demonstrate that the stripline alone is not the dominant source of crosstalk in the readout chain, with inter-channel crosstalk shown in the top panel of Fig. \ref{fig:crosstalk} uniformly 50~dB or more below transmission, meeting project requirements.
+Additional structure visible in the inter-channel traces on this plot are primarily attributed to the SMP connections between the stripline and PCBs; this structure was observed to shift slightly when connectors were manually perturbed.

+The middle ``stripline~+~PCB" panel of Fig. \ref{fig:crosstalk} isolates the source of crosstalk in the readout chain to the custom transition PCBs; in this configuration, chains 2, 4, and 6 share the same PCB and show elevated crosstalk, up to 30~dB above those combinations that do not share a PCB.
+The level of crosstalk is also correlated with physical spacing on the transition PCB, accounting for the elevated level of the $\mathrm{6I\_4O}$ measurement relative to the $\mathrm{6I\_2O}$ measurement.

+Inter-channel crosstalk measurements in the ``PCB-only'' panel of Fig. \ref{fig:crosstalk} also confirm the SMP-SMA transition PCB as the source of elevated crosstalk.
+The crosstalk in trace $PCB\_\mathrm{3I\_2O}$ for a single PCB is $-40~dB$ at 1.4 GHz.
+For the full chain two PCBs are used, resulting in the $3~ dB$ higher baseline crosstalk demonstrated in the ``stripline~+~PCB" panel of Fig. \ref{fig:crosstalk} in the corresponding trace labeled $\mathrm{6I\_2O}$.
 In light of this result, the SMP-SMA transition PCBs have been redesigned using an impedance matched via to quickly bury the signal trace in an intermediate PCB layer between ground planes for improved isolation.
-Given the frequencies of the readout band, radiative effects from the via ends are expected to be minimal.
-Moreover, our ability to isolate signal traces on the PCB is fundamentally limited by the ganged SMP connector design, which is necessarily mounted on the edge of the PCB board.
-At minimum, this results in a small section of microstrip trace on the PCB which can add crosstalk.
-The original PCB design referenced in Fig. \ref{fig:pcb_picture} and Fig. \ref{fig:crosstalk} utilized only microstrip traces.
+Radiative effects from the via ends are expected to be minimal from signals in the readout bandwidth.